aliskin/mini-gpt/README.md

 **[Build and Train an LLM with JAX](https://www.deeplearning.ai/courses/build-and-train-an-llm-with-jax/)**

 The course was extremely helpful as a practical introduction to implementing and training a small language model with JAX and Flax NNX.

+Special thanks to CodeX and my first experience with vibe coding :)